dzooli/appium-testing/README.md

 ## Requirements

+This process has been tested on Windows 10, for Linux we need to investigate the possibilities later.

 - JDK
+- NodeJs
 - Android cmdline tools
 - Android SDK (partially)
 - Android emulator
-- a running AVD
+- a running Android Virtual Device
 - Appium
 - Appium-Inspector (optional, from [this Github repo](https://github.com/appium/appium-inspector/releases))
 - Test framework
-  - pytest
+  - unittest
   - appium-python-client

 ## Setup